zww0019/JrebelLicenseServerforJava/README.md

 ***
 Thank ilanyu

-NOTE: This is provided for educational purposes only.
+NOTE1: This is provided for educational purposes only.
 Please support genuine.
 ***
 ## Setup
 Run: